Science and Engineering Challenge [SEC]

 District chair: Christine Moane Hobart

-Watch the U tube feed from the final
+Watch the U tube feed from the 2016 National final in Hobart

-Launceston Christian School was the winning school and now progresses to the National Final in Hobart on October 21st.
+Launceston Christian School was the winning school in 2016 and now progresses to the National Final in Hobart on October 21st 2016.
 As the host state, Tasmania is allowed to nominate a second school as a wild card entry for the national final.
 The Mount Carmel College team was awarded the wild card entry.

 The Challenge brings together the University of Tasmania, Rotary, Society of Engineers, High Schools around Tasmania and high school students with a view to increasing the awareness of science, engineering and technology as a career.